mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ## Fire Projection

 You like fire.
 Fire likes you.
-It doesn’t have to get more complex than that to be fun.
+It doesn't have to get more complex than that to be fun.

 **Basic Fire Projection:** Your powers are infused with flame, creating fireballs and billowing smoke when you use them.